camunda/camunda-docs-manual/content/webapps/cockpit/extend/configuration.md

 # Custom Scripts

+Cockpit allows you to include arbitrary JavaScript files.
+This allows you to extend Cockpit with custom code.
+The Script file might contain a custom Frontend Module as described in [Cockpit Plugins - Structure of a Frontend Module]({{<ref "/webapps/cockpit/extend/plugins.md#structure-of-a-frontend-module" >}}).

-If you want to add your own scripts to the Cockpit application, you should add a `customScripts` property to the `app/cockpit/scripts/config.js` file with something like this:
+Add your files to the `customScripts` property of the `app/cockpit/scripts/config.js` file:

 ```javascript
 export default {